 your partner is "the one."
 Unfortunately, there’s not a giant green flag waving above your partner’s head when you first meet them, encouraging you to pursue the relationship.
 But since life and relationships are never that straightforward, doubts and worries are bound to arise.
 It’s normal for couples in long-term relationships to experience reservations at some point.

 Annie Wright, LMFT, a licensed psychotherapist , tells Bustle, it doesn't necessarily mean you're destined for a breakup.
 "Contrary to what [movies] and most pop songs teach us," she says, "love and being with the 'right' partner doesn't always look like fireworks or being completely certain about the other."

-It's likely you'll experience moments of ambivalence, boredom — and even doubt.
-And this is especially true if you have a
+It's likely you'll experience moments of ambivalence, boredom, and even doubt.
+This is especially true if you have a

 history of toxic relationships, Sasha Jackson, MSW, LCSW, a licensed therapist, tells Bustle.
-"It’s important to explore if you're allowing past negatives experiences to overshadow your current relationship," she says.
-"If this is the case, take time to talk to your partner about insecurities and seek therapy to help your overcome your past.
+"It’s important to explore if you're allowing past negative experiences to overshadow your current relationship," she says.
+"If this is the case, take time to talk to your partner about insecurities and seek therapy to help you overcome your past.
 This way you can have a healthy and happy relationship."

 One of the most important feelings to look for, when assessing if a partner is right for you, is comfort.
 "If you have a sense of ease in being with this person — you're not often on edge, hyper-vigilant, waiting for a fight, or feeling neglected — that is a good sign,"

 Virginia Williamson, LMFT, a licensed marriage and family therapist, tells Bustle.

 It doesn't mean you won't have occasional arguments or moments of tension.
 It just means the overall vibe feels relaxed and natural.